KaiAlan/Algorithms/README.md

 ## Contributing

 Contributions are welcome!
 If you have an algorithm you'd like to add or improvements to an existing one, feel free to submit a pull request.
 Please adhere to the repository's guidelines and maintain code quality and clarity.

+Also do give this repo a star🌟 and share amoung your fellow Hactoberfest contributer buddy🤗